BND Hamburger Icon

 While there is no set plan for how companies should gather market intelligence, many do so by performing various forms of high-level analysis.
 Let’s look at four different strategies you can use to collect marketing intelligence.

-According to Ajith Sankaran, senior vice president of market intelligence at Blueocean Market Intelligence, companies often forget that customers are a potential source of data.
+According to Ajith Sankaran, senior vice president at Course5 Intelligence, companies often forget that customers are a potential source of data.

 “Small businesses can set up processes to maintain customer lists and some kind of customer feedback program to collect customer intelligence in an effective and largely inexpensive manner,” Sankaran said.

 Your sales team is also uniquely positioned to help with market intelligence.
 Since sales reps speak to prospects and customers regularly, they can provide additional insights into industry trends.
-Using a CRM is often the best place for a company to share this information on customers in one place.
+Customer relationship management (CRM) is often the best place for a company to share this information on customers in one place.

 If you want to obtain your own market research data, consider sending customers online surveys or polls.
 Sankaran noted that this can be a useful approach, especially if you maintain your customer lists effectively.